thenumbernine/langfix-lua/README.md

 Transpiled language because I'm lazy.

-Transpile to LuaJIT and not C or anything compiled because I still want load() access.
+Transpile to LuaJIT and not C or anything compiled because I still want `load()` access.
 (Sorry NeLua)

 So this is basically NeLua or MetaLua, but everything is pure Lua -- no external compiling required.
 PRO:
 - Now you can use `load()`.
 You can't in NeLua last I checked.
 CON:
-- Because it is centered around LuaJIT, which has not yet been ported to WASM last I checked.
+- It is centered around LuaJIT, which has not yet been ported to WASM last I checked.

 Biggest pain points of Lua?
 - one-based tables.